Last Updated: March 26, 2025

 The Federal Trade Commission oversees debt collection agencies.
 Fair Debt Collection Practices Act (FDCPA) was enacted to protect debtors from harassment by debt collectors.
 This federal law detailed what debt collectors can and can not do in order to collect money.
 The actions detailed below are considered unfair practices.

-The FDCPA prohibits debt collectors from undertaking the following actions:
+The FDCPA prohibits debt collectors from undertaking the following collection strategies:

 Many states have their own fair debt collection law that covers the above illegal practices and usually extends the prohibitions to the primary creditor, not just collection agencies.